Sole out to emulate father and make 'own stories'

 Two teams will progress from the 10-nation event in Zimbabwe (18 June-9 July), with Scotland starting in Group B along with Oman, United Arab Emirates and Test nations Ireland and Sri Lanka.
 The top three from two sections then go into a Super Six stage.

-The Scots open against Ireland on 21 June as they bid to reach the autumn finals and end an eight-year absence from the tournament.
+The Scots open against Ireland on 21 June as they bid to reach the World Cup in India in October and end an eight-year absence from the tournament.

 "It would be very highly regarded if we were able to qualify from this one, just because of the fixture list and teams we'll be up against," the 29-year-old Sole said.